madelinec/bb-assessment/README.md

 The current user is hard coded in the queries - this is something that should be determined with a login/auth flow. (queries inside src/app/api)

 Page and tile component in src/app/newsletters/page.tsx and src/app/newsletters/_lib/NewsTiles.tsx

+Can search directory for "NOTE:" for additional inline notes